 2. My Way, Your Way: It's the conversation 2 parents need to have from the time their baby is born.
 What is our combined approach for the big picture stuff of parenting: feeding, nurturing, sleep.

 If two parents take turns at bedtime, you don’t have to follow an identical script but you should have a similar routine, style, and response to bedtime power plays, fears, or manipulation.
 Avoid a situation where Dad lies with the kids for 30 minutes on his nights, but Mum reads a story and then leaves the room on her nights.

 This is even more important if parents are separated, and children have a bedroom and sleep routine at Mum's and then something totally different at Dad's place.
 Be kind to yourself and the kids, and work out a consistent approach for all.

 3. Soothe, Not Stimulate: Choose the same place and time each night for the bedtime routine, especially with children under 2 years.
 Stories and milk on the lounge.
 Or books and cuddles in their room.
-Choose quiet relaxing books, puzzles and card games.
+Choose quiet relaxing books and puzzles.
 Now is not the time for an epic game of wrestling or hide-and-seek.

 4. Leave time to unwind: Although life is busy, rushing bedtime often doesn't work.
 A bedtime routine doesn't need to take hours.
 The sleep consultants at Little Ones recommend aiming for 20-30 minutes, with dinner, bath, book, bed being a tried and tested order that suits the organisational brain of young children.
 Kids are biologically conditioned to prefer predictability.
-If you rush it, she’ll be more likely to run out of bed, stall, or beg you to stay longer.
+If you rush it, she’ll be more likely to run out of bed, stall, cry or beg you to stay longer.